yuvanesh55/factorial-of-a-number-/README.md

-# FACTORIAL-OF-A-NUMBER
-# FACTORIAL OF A NUMBER USING 8051 (Keil)

-## AIM
-To write and execute an Assembly language program to perform the factorial of a number using 8051 Keil.

----

-## APPARATUS REQUIRED
-- Personal computer with Keil software

----

-## ALGORITHM# FACTORIAL-OF-A-NUMBER
-# FACTORIAL OF A NUMBER USING 8051 (Keil)

 ## AIM
 To write and execute an Assembly language program to perform the factorial of a number using 8051 Keil.